Skip to main content

 3. Verify that your LocalNetworkAccessAllowedForUrls policy appears with the correct domains

-Temporary workaround: If you need time to configure policies properly, you can temporarily enable LocalNetworkAccessRestrictionsTemporaryOptOut to restore the old behavior.
-Note that Chrome plans to remove this option in a future release, so this is only a short-term solution.
+If you need time to configure policies properly, you can temporarily enable LocalNetworkAccessRestrictionsTemporaryOptOut to restore the old behavior.
+This is only a short-term solution and will stop working once Chrome 152 is deployed.

 For Microsoft Edge